Eduards Višņakovs

-Eduards Višņakovs (born 10 May 1990) is a Latvian professional footballer.
-He can play as a forward.
+Eduards Višņakovs (born 10 May 1990) is a Latvian former professional footballer who played as a forward.

 Club career

 Early career

 Born in Riga, as a youth player Višņakovs played for his local club JFC Skonto till 2003, when he moved to Daugava Rīga.
 Being taken to the first team in 2008, Višņakovs scored 30 goals in 30 Latvian First League appearances, becoming the top scorer of the league and helping his team clinch an automatic promotion to the Latvian Higher League.
 He was also named the league's best player in a ceremony on 22 December 2008.

 FK Ventspils

 Before the start of the 2009 Latvian Higher League season Višņakovs refused to extend his contract with Daugava, joining that time Latvian champions FK Ventspils.
-Right after joining Višņakovs was given out on loan to the league's newcomers FC Tranzit in order to get more experience.
-During this loan spell Višņakovs scored 3 goals in 19 league matches, returning from loan in August 2009.
+Right after joining, Višņakovs was sent on loan to the league's newcomers FC Tranzit in order to get more experience.
+During this loan spell, Višņakovs scored three goals in 19 league matches, before returning from loan in August 2009.
 During his time at FK Ventspils, Višņakovs scored 25 goals in 74 league matches, helping the team lift all the possible trophies of the country, including Baltic League in 2010, Latvian Higher League and Latvian Cup in 2011.
-Višņakovs also participated in the 2009–10 UEFA Europa League group stages.
+Višņakovs also participated in the 2009–10 UEFA Europa League group stage.